Comparison of office suites: features and uses

 Microsoft 365: The obvious choice

 In addition to its classic applications, Microsoft 365 integrates real-time collaboration tools, making it a popular choice for teams working on joint projects.
-Access to files from any device linked to your Microsoft account is an undeniable asset, boosting productivity.
+Access to files from any device linked to your Microsoft account is an undeniable advantage, boosting productivity.

-Google Workspace: Flexibility at hand
+Google Workspace: Flexibility at its best

 LibreOffice: The free alternative

-Zoho Workspace: Advanced customization
+Zoho Workspace: Enhanced customization

 OnlyOffice: For advanced users